Atomwaffenverbotsvertrag UNO 2017

 Concerned by the slow pace of nuclear disarmament, the continued reliance on

-nuclear weapons in military and security concepts, doctrines and policies, and the
+nuclear weapons in military and security concepts, doctrines and policies, and

 waste of economic and human resources on programmes for the production,